 2. The best part of travelling alone is that you can factor in some ‘me’ time

 There’s probably a good reason you’re travelling solo: more than likely you’re someone who enjoys their own company – in fact, you’re probably someone who positively needs some time alone.
 So when booking a group holiday, make sure it factors some optional ‘alone time’ into the daily schedule.
 Our holidays pack in plenty of tuition and excursions, but they also offer ample time to lounge about by the pool or wander off into the vineyards surrounding your villa with a camera or paints to hand.

 Learning or improving a skill on holiday such as cooking, painting or photography, or doing something active such as Pilates is a brilliant, no-pressure way to meet people as a single traveller.
-It’s amazing what friendships slowly evolve when you’re focussing on perfecting your watercolours or bonding over a bubbling ragu!
+It’s amazing what friendships slowly evolve when you’re focusing on perfecting your watercolours, or bonding over a bubbling Ragu!
 More than that, you know before you go that the people on your group will share a common interest, so like-minded travel companions are virtually guaranteed.